mmeents/DaemonsMCP/docs/QUICKSTART.md

 ### Basic File Operations
 ```
+0. "Read the Readme file to get context on the DaemonsMCP project"
 1. "What projects do you have access to?"
 2. "List all .cs files in the DaemonsMCP/DaemonsMCP.Core directory"
 3. "Show me the ProjectService.cs file"